 We are lucky to be located in an area surrounded by parks, playgrounds and walking trails.
 On-site, we have a small field dubbed “the science field”.
 Adjacent to our property is the Leaside Spur Trail/Don Mills Trail which leads to Bond Park, Duncairn Park, Talwood Park and beyond.
 Just across the street from us is Southwell Park and playground.
 We take full advantage of these fantastic, natural areas for activities, exploration and sport.

 We believe creativity is already a part of STEM as a learned and applied element.
 In everything we do, we encourage our students to be creative, and we give them plenty of opportunity to be expressive in a variety of artistic forms.
-We will continue to grow our arts program with more experts and programs once the public health restrictions are eased further.

 No, because that would leave too much of your child's potential on the table.
 Children are capable of so much more when given the opportunity in a joyful, experiential environment.
 "Regular" school is not capable of adapting to the individual needs and interests of each student.
 With a maximum of 6 students per teacher, we can take your child along a learning path that they help choose.